kokthay/LinkQUIC/README.md

-# QUIC Traffic Identification in Kernel Space Using a Heuristic Technique with eBPF
+# LinkQUIC: QUIC Traffic Identification in Kernel Space Using a Heuristic Technique with eBPF

 This project provides tools to monitor QUIC network connections using eBPF (Extended Berkeley Packet Filter) programs.
-It includes two components: an Endpoint Monitor** (designed to run on a QUIC client or server host) and a **Middlebox Monitor** (for deployment on a network device that observes traffic).
+It includes two components: an Endpoint Monitor (designed to run on a QUIC client or server host) and a Middlebox Monitor (for deployment on a network device that observes traffic).

 For any questions, please contact [Kokthay Poeng](mailto:kokthay.poeng@unamur.be).